mikemenj/Assignments/DataViz/Week1/Project1/README.md

-- A higher MRP lead to more sales
-- Items sold more in Type 1 and Outlet 27
+A higher MRP lead to more sales and items sold more in Type 1 and Outlet 27